Graduate

 They begin to trust their ability to learn, adapt, and lead.

-Help your student become capable and stand out
+Help your student be ready for college and stand out

 Prove they can do more than follow instructions.